allthingslinux/code-of-conduct/README.md

 ### 2.4.
 Bot Usage

 * Bot commands should be used in the bot commands channel.
-* If a Member is found spamming, misusing or abusing any Bot related features in the server, please report this via ticket.
+* If a Member is found spamming, misusing, or abusing any Bot related features in the server, please report this via ticket.

 Examples of moderation expectations: